pret/pokered/README.md

 - Viridian Gym now has a minor new area once you make Giovanni leave.
 - Various Move Tutors from FireRed and LeafGreen have been distributed around the region, instead giving their respective TMs.
 - The S.S.
 Anne now returns after getting the Marsh Badge and features trades for Galarian forms & Evolutions, as well as Paldean Tauros.
+- A few existing areas have unique palettes to make them stand out:
+	- The Game Corner has a new palette, meant to reflect the bright, exciting colours that casinos and pachinko parlours tend to have.
+	- The Seafoam Islands have a cyan-coloured palette to make it seem more like an ice cave.
+Lorelei's room also has it.
+	- The Power Plant has a yellow palette, seeing as how it houses many Electric-types.
+	- Cerulean Cave uses the iconic peach/purple palette that several other sprites do, including Mew and Mewtwo.
 - After entering the Hall of Fame, try visiting Route 1!

 QoL Enhancements